southwick-associates/salicprep/github_vignettes/workflow-overview.md

 Saving a standardized intermediate database simplifies downstream validation and final preparation.
 The [Database Schema](./data-schema.md) provides details about variables to include and how categorical variables should be coded.

 **Check:**: This step naturally involves a certain amount of data validation, and recoding summaries for relevant variables (gender, residency, etc.) should be documented for future reference.
-Of particular interest are values that get stored as NA (missing) in the final table.
+Of particular interest are values that get stored as NA (missing) in the standardized tables.
 These may be junk data (e.g., data entry errors) or stand-ins for missing values (e.g., "U" for unknown gender).

+Standardized data rules can be checked with a function: `salicprep::data_check_standard()`

 ### 3-Prep License Type Categories

-The license type table from the state will require some manual editing.
-At the very least we will need to create a "type" variable which provides logic for identifying hunters and anglers based on license purchases:
+The license type table from the state may require some manual editing.
+We will need to create a "type" variable which provides logic for identifying hunters and anglers based on license purchases:

-- An angler is anyone who buys a license with `lic$type` "fish" or "combo" in a given year
+- An angler is anyone who buys a license with `lic$type` "fish" or "combo" in a given year.
-- An hunter is anyone who buys a license with `lic$type` "hunt" or "combo" in a given year
+- An hunter is anyone who buys a license with `lic$type` "hunt" or "combo" in a given year.

 ### 4-Initial Validation

 This step is intended to catch any obvious data problems early.
 Most data issues can be revealed by looking at how counts change year-to-year (the customer counts in particular don’t usually change much).
 Several checks are useful:

-- Total customer counts by year, overall and separately for hunters and anglers.
+- Total customer counts by year (overall and separately for hunters and anglers).
 Comparing to the [USFWS Historical License Sales](https://www.fws.gov/wsfrprograms/Subpages/LicenseInfo/LicenseIndex.htm) can be useful for a new state.
-- Standardized data rules can be checked with a function: `salic::data_check()`
+- Demographic breakouts for customers and separately for hunters/anglers.
+- Gaps in specific license types across years, which might identify missing data issues.

 ### 5-Finalize Production Data